 Though our daughter did sleep on her own until she was about 7 months old, a bout of sickness during cold and flu season had me worried.
-I decided it would be okay if she shared our bed for a night or two while we battled whatever crud had landed in our home.
+I decided it would be okay if she shared our bed for a night or two.
+Only while we battled whatever crud had landed in our home.
 Needless to say, those nights turned into weeks and months.
-We enjoyed those extra snuggles (and, in retrospect, I am so glad we did co-sleep for a few months), but lost a significant amount of sleep due to comfort nursing and random wake ups triggered by things we suspected were a result of her being in our bed.
+We enjoyed those extra snuggles.
+And, in retrospect, I am so glad we did co-sleep for a few months.
+However, we lost a significant amount of sleep due to comfort nursing and random wake-ups triggered by her being in our bed.

 Stop Night Nursing (If You’re Ready)

-This was honestly the hardest part of them all for me—though we still supplemented with formula, I was proud to be breastfeeding beyond my goal of 1 year.
-It was such a tender, memorable time for my daughter and me to enjoy together, and it was part of our nightly ritual.
-Once I realized she was associating comfort with nursing and not actually eating much, I had to make the difficult decision to cease night nursing.
+This was honestly the hardest part of them all for me.
+Although we still supplemented with formula, I was proud to be breastfeeding beyond my goal of 1 year.
+It was such a tender, memorable time for my daughter and me to enjoy together.
+It was part of our nightly ritual.
+But I realized she was associating comfort with nursing and not actually eating much.
+I had to make the difficult decision to cease night nursing.

-I was WAY more emotionally torn than I expected to be, but I realized it was going to need to happen if we expected to stop co-sleeping.
-I offered breastmilk more throughout the day, but did not offer it in the evening at all.
-She began to lose interest in it during the day, and when she would sign for it at night I simply signed back, “all gone.”
-I made sure she understood milk from mom was off the table, and since I like to think I’m raising a reasonable kid, it did not take her long to catch on.
-Instead of night nursing, I offered her warm cow’s milk to ensure she wasn’t going to bed hungry—which became part of her new routine.
+I was WAY more emotionally torn than I expected to be.
+But I realized it would need to happen if we wished to stop co-sleeping.
+I offered breastmilk more throughout the day but did not offer it in the evening at all.
+She began to lose interest in it during the day.
+And when she would sign for it at night, I signed back, “all gone.”
+I made sure she understood milk from mom was off the table.
+Since I like to think I’m raising a reasonable kid, it did not take her long to catch on.
+Instead of night nursing, I offered her warm cow’s milk to ensure she wasn’t going to bed hungry.
+This now became part of her new routine.

 Establish a New Routine